Kazhuu/asm2cfg/README.md

 Pip will install `asm2cfg` command-line tool that can be used as a standalone program with the same functionality as from GDB but with external files.

-To use as standalone script you first need to dump assembly from GDB to the file which is explained below.
+To use as standalone script you first need to dump assembly from GDB or objdump to the file which is explained below.

 ### Knowing Function Name